-(7) Screening Soldiers to ensure completion of the PDHA and PDHRA in accordance with DODI 6490.03.
+(7) Screening Soldiers to ensure completion of the PDHA and Post Deployment Health Reassessment (PDHRA) in accordance with DODI 6490.03.
+These forms are completed at https://rc.mods.army.mil.
+You will receive instructions and gain access to the appropriate system at the time of assessment.